We help identify and resolve workplace issues.

 Levy Employment Law, LLC attorneys leverage an average of 25 years of legal experience and HR best practices to:

-- ♦ Investigate workplace complaints, including concerns of sexual harassment, racism, other forms of harassment/discrimination and retaliation;
+- ♦ Conduct workplace investigations as an independent third-party investigator, including concerns of sexual harassment, racism, other forms of harassment/discrimination and retaliation;

 - ♦ Keep your employment policies current;

 - ♦ Provide straightforward legal advice on sensitive subjects;